-4.2.1 The service classification within the Comprehensive Income and Expenditure Statement (shown on page 9 of the Statement of Accounts) is presented in line with
+4.2.1 The service classification within the Comprehensive Income and Expenditure Statement (shown on page 9 of the Statement of Accounts) is presented in line with CIPFA's Best Value Accounting Code of Practice and is therefore not directly comparable with the format of the Council's budget.
+The segmental reporting requirements, however, do report on significant elements of the Council's budget.

-- CIPFA's Best Value Accounting Code of Practice and is therefore not directly comparable with the format of the Council's budget.
-The segmental reporting requirements, however, do report on significant elements of the Council's budget. - 4.2.2 The explanatory foreword provided at the beginning of the Statement of Accounts compares the final year end position against the original budget approved in February 2011.
-In summary the Council underspent its original General Expenses budget by a net £376k and underspent its original Special Expenses budget by a net £76k.
+- 4.2.2 The explanatory foreword provided at the beginning of the Statement of Accounts compares the final year end position against the original budget approved in February 2011.
+In summary the Council underspent its original General Expenses budget by a net £376k and underspent its original Special Expenses budget by a net £77k.
 When compared to the estimated year end position (spending forecast but not formally approved budget), as reported to Full Council on 1 February 2012, there is an underspend for General Expenses of £630k.
 For Special Expenses there is an underspend of £81k.
 Within the overall financial position there are a number of services that have underspent their budget resulting in the sum of £135k being proposed to be carried forward into 2012-13.
 When taking this into account the result is an underspend on General Expenses of £241k.
 There were no such carry forwards for Special Expenses.
-The reasons for the General Expenses and Special Expenses variances against budget are explained in a separate report on this committee's agenda. - 4.2.3 There was also an underspend of £328k relating to the HRA when compared to both the original and the latest approved budget; the reasons for which were explained to the Community & Social Affairs Committee in a meeting held on 20 June 2012. - 4.2.4 The effect of the overspend identified in paragraph 4.2.2 above is to increase the Corporate Priorities Reserve from £848k at 1 April 2011 to £1,215k at 31 March 2012.
+The reasons for the General Expenses and Special Expenses variances against budget were reported to PFA on 3 July 2012. - 4.2.3 There was also an underspend of £328k relating to the HRA when compared to both the original and the latest approved budget; the reasons for which were explained to the Community & Social Affairs Committee in a meeting held on 20 June 2012. - 4.2.4 The effect of the overspend identified in paragraph 4.2.2 above is to increase the Corporate Priorities Reserve from £848k at 1 April 2011 to £1,215k at 31 March 2012.
 This also reflects savings on the capital programme of £197k where capital receipts were used to finance the programme instead of the reserve as agreed at a previous meeting of Full Council.
 The General Reserve for Special Expenses (MM) has increased from £68k to £178k in the same period.
 No contribution was budgeted for to finance the capital programme for Special Expenses.
 The HRA working balance in the same period has increased from £398k to £727k.
-As set out in the report elsewhere on the agenda there are a number of commitments made against these reserves in 2012-13.
+As reported to PFA on 3 July 2012 there is a number of commitments made against these reserves in 2012-13.